Philadelphia Art Tour

 optional overnight stay

-This Philadelphia Art experience trip will be especially unforgettable as it coincides with America’s 250th anniversary, featuring special exhibitions and commemorative programming at the Philadelphia Museum of Art, the Barnes Foundation, the Pennsylvania Academy of the Fine Arts, Independence Hall, and the National Constitution Center.
+This Philadelphia Art experience trip will be especially unforgettable as it coincides with America’s 250th anniversary, featuring special exhibitions and commemorative programming at the Philadelphia Museum of Art, The Pennsylvania Academy of the Fine Arts, and Independence Hal.
+The second day of our tour will also feature special visits to The Barnes Foundation and The Institute of Contemporary Art.

 Our day will begin in New York and we will travel via luxury transport to Philadelphia after light breakfast at Daily Provisions at 78th St. and Amsterdam Ave.